jim2107054/-Numerical-Methods/README.md

 3. **Convergence**: The fourth-order Runge-Kutta method (RK4) is particularly popular due to its balance between computational efficiency and accuracy.

-## Contribution Guidelines
-Each group member contributed equally to the development of this project.
-Contributions can be seen in the GitHub commit history.

 ## Video Presentation
 A video demonstrating the application can be viewed [here](link_to_video).

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.